 He oversaw everything from storyboards to animation.
 No two days looked the same, and he enjoyed it that way.
 “That keeps things interesting and exciting.”

-“I learned early on that you could really care about your work.
-But you could also separate that from your feelings… I cannot get upset when things change, because things just change all the time, and people do have difficulty with that, especially people earlier on in their careers.”
+“I learned early on that you could really care about your work, but you could also separate that from your feelings… I cannot get upset when things change, because things just change all the time, and people do have difficulty with that, especially people earlier on in their careers.”

 So how does he combat that?
 It all goes back to that proactivity.
 “If I go into a project that I'm not too familiar with, I will work overnight.
 I'll learn it.
 I'll watch the tutorials… I'll do whatever I can in order to learn whatever I need to know… to fulfill that task.”

-Before the conversation ended, Chernichaw left attendees with some words of advice—words that he has tried to live by his entire career.
-“I am afraid a lot,” he said bluntly.
-“But you can’t be afraid… to take risks.
-Don't be afraid to make decisions.
-A lot of people have trouble making decisions because they're scared they're going to be wrong.”
+Before the conversation ended, Chernichaw offered attendees a piece of advice that has guided him throughout his career: "You can’t be afraid… to take risks.
+Don't be afraid to make decisions."
+Acknowledging his own tendency, he continued, "A lot of people have trouble making decisions because they're scared they're going to be wrong."

 Comments